Roy-Fokker/vulkan-minimal/Readme.md

 For Windows build, it requires MSVC version `17.10.x` or better.

 There are two presets in the config, one for windows and one for linux.
-Linux config builds, assuming Clang 18+ and Vulkan sdk are setup correctly.
+Both builds assume Vulkan sdk is setup correctly.

 ### Dependencies
 - Vulkan SDK `1.3.296`